 - Close the door to let the aroma concentrate inside the room.

 - How about some self-care while you’re at it?
-Prepare a spa, a meditation session or a calming foot soak while enjoying the aroma of your essential oil burner.
+Prepare a spa, a meditation session or a calming foot soak while enjoying the soothing aroma of your fragrance warmer.